Chow Chow Health Issues & Care Guide

 Health Overview

-The Chow Chow is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Chow Chow lives a long, healthy life.
+Hip and eye problems are the most significant health concerns.
+Their deep-set eyes and heavy facial skin contribute to entropion.
+Autoimmune conditions are also notable in the breed., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Chow Chow lives a long, healthy life.

 Common Health Conditions